shopwareArchive/shopware-platform-vagrant/README.md

 Credentials for ssh access are `vagrant/vagrant`.

-You connect via `vagrant ssh` or use credentials and ssh via port 2222 with the following command:
+You connect via `vagrant ssh` or use credentials and ssh with the following command (make sure ssh known_hosts is correct):

     $ ssh vagrant@192.168.33.10